yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 ###Palette items###

-TKChartPaletteItem is the building block of TKChartPalette and contains information about how to draw items.
+<code>TKChartPaletteItem</code> is the building block of <code>TKChartPalette</code> and contains information about how to draw items.
 The simple way to use it is to specify a fill and/or stroke.
 Consider one of the following constructors:

     TKChartPaletteItem *paletteItem1 = [TKChartPaletteItem paletteItemWithFill:
     	[TKSolidFill solidFillWithColor:[UIColor redColor]]];